Tandy Center Subway

-The Tandy Center Subway operated in Fort Worth, Texas, from February 15, 1963 to August 30, 2002.
+The Tandy Center Subway was a small rapid transit system that operated in Fort Worth, Texas, from February 15, 1963 to August 30, 2002.
 It ran a distance of 0.7 mi and was, during the period of its operation, the only privately owned subway in the United States.

 History

 The subway was originally built by Leonard's Department Store in 1963, connecting the store to its large parking lots on the edge of downtown.
 Originally known as the Leonard's M&O Subway, it consisted of one underground station beneath the store and four stations in the parking lots.
 Between 1962 and 1966, Leonard's acquired a total of 15 PCC streetcars from DC Transit in Washington, D.C.
 These had been manufactured by the St. Louis Car Company in the 1930s and 1940s.

 The Tandy Corporation purchased the department store, its parking lots, and the subway in 1967.
+Dillard's operated the store and subway, under the name Dillard's Metro Liner, for a short amount of time there after.
 The corporation built its headquarters, the Tandy Center, on the site in 1974.
 Although it demolished the original store, Tandy retained the subway.

 The small subway primarily served patrons visiting the mall at the base of the Tandy Center, which also linked to the downtown location of Fort Worth Public Library.
 However, the anchor tenant moved out in 1995 and the mall declined.
 The Tandy Center Subway ceased operation on August 30, 2002.

 After the closure, one of the streetcars used on the subway was acquired by Dallas's McKinney Avenue Transit Authority, which modified it to again make it suitable for in-street use, and it operated in service on the McKinney Avenue heritage streetcar line in Dallas until the mid-to late 2000s.
-As of 2012, it remained in storage in Dallas, out of use.
+Nicknamed "Winnie" for its shape, it had repeated mechanical failures during its short service life.
+As of 2012, it remains in storage in Dallas, out of use.